 9. Ethnic Background

-May be a consideration if the product line is ethnically leaning.
-For instance, if you make hair accessories for black women sporting natural hair, new products and marketing can focus unaddressed natural hair needs.
+Ethnicity may be a consideration if the product line is ethnically leaning.
+For instance, if you make hair accessories for black women sporting natural hair, new products and marketing can focus on unaddressed natural hair needs.

 10. Media Preferences